Skip to main content

 The way the young shoot bends is the way the tree will grow

-Adopted in 2021, the Climate Action plan's key goals were based on extensive interviews with Tangata Whenua, other community stakeholders and our sibling community trusts community stakeholders and our sibling community trusts.
-This collaborative approach ensures that everyone's voice is heard and included in our collective efforts.
+Adopted in 2021, the Climate Action plan's key goals were based on extensive interviews with Tangata Whenua, other community stakeholders and our sibling community trusts.

-2. Support an equitable and inclusive low-emission society
+2. Support an equitable transition to an inclusive low-emission society with thriving biodiversity.

 Foundation North Climate Action Plan